 Alcohol and illicit drugs are toxic to the placenta and developing fetus and can cause congenital syndromes and withdrawal symptoms.
-Prescription drugs also may have adverse effects on the fetus (see Some Drugs With Adverse Effects During Pregnancy).
+Prescription drugs also may have adverse effects on the fetus (see Table 2: Some Drugs With Adverse Effects During Pregnancy).
 For effects of cigarette smoking, see Exposure to teratogens.

 Although some toxic substances used by the mother are not illegal, many are.
 In any case, the home situation should be evaluated to determine whether the infant will be safely cared for after discharge.
 With the supportive help of relatives, friends, and visiting nurses, the mother may be able to care for her infant.
 If not, foster home care or an alternative care plan may be best.